 Can coaching help me manage my ADD/ADHD symptoms?
 Working with a coach specifically trained in ADD/ADHD can be a powerful tool for helping you to better understand how ADD/ADHD is impacting your daily life; identify and use your unique strengths and abilities to your advantage; and create strategies based on your own personal needs and what you wish to achieve.
 Coaching can help you improve in areas such as focus, follow-through, emotional regulation, organization, planning, and time-management.

 What is a coaching session like?
 When a client reaches out to me for coaching, the first step is to have a conversation about why the client is seeking coaching and what they would like to achieve.
 If we determine that coaching is a good fit for the client, we move into regularly scheduled coaching sessions which may be 30 to 60 minutes in length, depending on the client's needs and preferences.
-Coaching sessions are conducted over the phone or via web/video conferencing.
+Coaching sessions are conducted in person, over the phone, or via web/video conferencing.
 During each session, the client decides what we will focus on and what they would like to achieve.
 In order to support and enhance the client's progress, I often provide various exercises, activities, and resources.
 I may also act as a source of accountability if the client so chooses.
 The length of the coaching relationship varies and depends on the client's needs and preferences, however it is recommended that clients receive at least 3 months of coaching to enjoy the full benefits.

 What if coaching isn't working for me?
 I always encourage my clients to openly discuss any concerns or difficulties they are having with the coaching process.
 If at any time you feel that coaching is not the right fit for you, I will assist you by providing referrals for other professional services, if needed, as well as a full refund for any unused coaching sessions.